Categories

 Every month, you should spend some time looking at these numbers to find areas where you could make changes.

-Regular content audits are essential to ensure your content remains aligned with business goals and serves your audience well.
+Regular content audits are essential to keep your content aligned with business goals and serves your audience well.
 According to The Pipeline:

 • 47% of B2B buyers consume three to five pieces of content prior to engaging with a salesperson.